navin-neu/CuePointGrooveMachine/readme.md

 Before using CuePointGrooveMachine, it is necessary to add the included CuePointCalc.class file to Max's java classpath.
 There are two ways to do this:

-1) Move the `.class` file to max's default classpath: On Windows this is found under `Program Files\Cycling '74\Max 8\resources\packages\max-mxj\java-classes\classes`, and on Mac this should be located under `/Applications/Max*/java-doc/classes`.
+1) Move the `.class` file to max's default classpath: On Windows this is found under `Program Files\Cycling '74\Max 8\resources\packages\max-mxj\java-classes\classes`, and on Mac this should be located under `/Applications/Max*/java-doc/classes` (though I would love a confirmation on this since I am not a mac owner).
 It is not necessary to include the `.java` file in the classpath.

 2) Edit the `max.java.config` file under `java-doc` and add the folder containing `CuePointCalc.class` as an additional search path.